es-ude/ElasticNodeMiddleware/docs/WriteOwnProgramGuide.md

     py_binary(
         name = "uploadExample",
-        srcs = ["scripts/uploadExample.py"],
+        srcs = ["myscripts/uploadExample.py"],
         deps = [
-            "portConfiguration",
+            "portConfigs",
             "@ElasticNodeMiddleware//:serial_test",
-            "bitfileConfiguration"
+            "bitfileConfigs"
         ],
     )

 Thereby you can give the library an arbitrary name.
 The scrs should include the path of your implemented "uploadExample.py".
 This is a python binary instead of a python library because the script is an excutable script.
-The dependencies portConfiguration and bitfileConfigurations are the ones defined above.
+The dependencies portConfigs and bitfileConfigs are the ones defined above.
 You also need the dependency to the [serial_test.py script](../scripts/serial_test.py).

 Again, do a bazel sync for synchronising the python scripts.